Burbyleo/WeatherForecast/README.md

 # WeatherForecast
-simple multithreaded client server application
+Simple multithreaded client server application, which shows you a weather in the city you write.